ShubhamGupta2701/Node-JS/README.md

 # Node JS

-- It is an open source, cross platform JS runtime enviroment library for running web applications outside the client's system.
+- It is an open source, cross platform JS runtime enviroment and library for running web applications outside the client's system.